The Delusional Hedge Algorithm as a Model of Human Learning from Diverse Opinions: Experiment 2

 \textbf{Behavioral Experiment Procedure.} The experiment comprised two phases.
 In the first, all participants saw the same five labeled trials in which the Near source always produced the correct label while and the other two always produced the incorrect label.
 The following 95 trials were unlabeled, split into two between-subject conditions.
 In the \textit{``M=F''} condition, the Middle source always produced the same opinion as the Far source, while in the \textit{M=N} condition, the Middle source always produced the same opinion as the Near source.
 The experiment then concluded with the same procedure for evaluating trust in the three sources from Experiment 1.

-The rationale for the design is as follows: the five supervised trials should establish greater initial trust in the Near source, and the same lower amount of trust for the Middle and Far sources.
-Because the remaining trials are unsupervised, standard hedge should then predict that this is how trust will be allotted at the end of learning in both conditions: greater trust for Near and equal trust for Middle and Far.
-The heuristic model should make the same prediction.
+The rationale for the design is as follows: from the standard hedge algorithm, the five supervised trials should establish greater initial trust in the Near source, and the {\em same} lower amount of trust for the Middle and Far sources.
+Because the remaining trials are unsupervised, standard hedge should then predict that this is how trust will be allotted at the end of learning in both conditions: greater trust for the Near source and a lower and equivalent amount of trust for Middle and Far sources.
+The heuristic model should make the same prediction, because the Near source has a perfect track record of accuracy in the initial supervised trials (hence the highest cumulative accuracy).
 The delusional hedge, however, should show different patterns in the two conditions.
-When the Middle source always agrees with the Near source, the delusional loss should cause it to increase in trust on unsupervised trials.
-When the Middle source always agrees with the Far source, there should be no difference in trust between Middle and Far.
+When the Middle source always agrees with the Near source, the delusional loss should cause it to increase in trust on unsupervised trials--the higher trust in the Near source will ``bleed over'' to influence trust a second source that always agrees with the highly trusted source.
+When the Middle source always agrees with the Far source, however, there should be no difference in trust between Middle and Far.
 Thus, the pattern of trust observed in human learning can adjudicate these models.

 \paragraph{Participants.} We followed the same recruitment process as Experiment 1.
 A total of 80 students were recruited, with 77 completing the experiment.
 The participants were randomly assigned to one of the two unlabeled conditions: 39 in the \textit{``M=F''} condition, and 38 in the \textit{``M=N''} condition.